Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/hosting-a-discord-bot-on-railway.md

 ![New project on Railway app](https://cdn.hashnode.com/res/hashnode/image/upload/v1641011337459/aj2I65Ezc.png)

-They then provide some cool options we can choose from (including databases).
+They then provide fantastic options we can choose from (including databases).

 We will choose `Deploy from repo` from the options.